kubeflow/katib/README.md

 ```

-If you want to use Katib in a cluster that doesn't have a StorageClass for dynamic volume provisioning at your cluster, you have to create persistent volume manually to bound your persistent volume claim.
+If you install Katib from Kubeflow manifest repository and you want to use Katib in a cluster that doesn't have a StorageClass for dynamic volume provisioning, you have to create persistent volume manually to bound your persistent volume claim.

-This is sample yaml file for creating a persistent volume
+This is sample yaml file for creating a persistent volume with local storage:

 ```yaml
 apiVersion: v1